JuliaGraphics/Luxor.jl/docs/src/examples.md

 ![background](figures/julia-logos.png)

+You can change the extension of the file name: "julia-logos.png" to "julia-logos.svg" or "julia-logos.pdf" or "julia-logos.eps" to produce alternative formats.

 ## Something a bit more complicated: a Sierpinski triangle

 Here's a version of the Sierpinski recursive triangle, clipped to a circle.
 (This and subsequent examples assume that the drawing has been created, the origin and background set.)